Min(d)ing the President: A text analytic approach to measuring tax news: A topic model for measuring tax news

 We then construct the priors for the \emph{tax increase} and \emph{tax decrease} topics based on the assumption that both topics of interest have a similar distribution over the vocabulary, except for some key differentiating terms.
 Based on reading of documents related to tax policy we manually identify the terms which are predominantly used when discussing changes in a particular direction.\footnote{For this purpose we use all off the speeches identified by \citet{romer2009narrative} and \citet{yang2007chronology} as announcements of tax changes.} When then group them into two lexicons - $L_\text{inc}$ for terms related to tax increases, and $L_\text{dec}$ for terms related to tax decreases.
 The composition of the lexicons and details concerning their creation are presented in Appendix \ref{sec:lexicons}.

 We then `guide' the algorithm towards the two tax topics by modifying the prior probabilities of terms which are contained in either of the lexicons.
 For the tax increase prior $\boldsymbol{\eta}_\text{inc}$, we modify $\hat{\bm{\phi}}_{k^*}$ by multiplying probabilities of terms in $L_\text{inc}$ by a constant $m_1>1$ to `up-weight' them, and simultaneously multiplying probabilities of terms in $L_\text{dec}$ by $m_2<1$ to down-weight those.
 For the prior of the tax decrease topic we do the reverse.
 For the priors of the other topics we use their respective distributions estimated in the first step, without modifying their shape.
 This allows us to `fix' the other topics while splitting up the \textit{general tax} topic.
 The last step in the modification of those priors is to choose the strength of the effect of our prior, which is done by multiplying the vectors by a scalar $m_{3,k}$.
-Hence, we construct our prior parameters for all $i=1, \ldots,V$ as
+Hence, we construct our prior parameters for all $i=1, \ldots,V$ as We set $m_1=100$ and $m_2=100^{-1}$, while $m_{\text{inc}},m_{\text{dec}}, m_{k}$ are chosen such that the sum of the vectors is $\sum_i\eta_{\text{inc}, i} = \sum_i\eta_{\text{dec}, i} = \sum_i\eta_{k,i} =10,000$.
+This prior can be interpreted as postulating a prior belief equivalent to an additional observation of 10,000 tokens assigned to a given topic from the corresponding topic-term distribution; a relatively weak prior given the size of our dataset.
+In practice, the modified $\boldsymbol{\eta}_\text{inc}$ and $\boldsymbol{\eta}_\text{dec}$ act as `seeds', during each iteration of the estimation `nudging' the distributions of the relevant topics through the mechanism described in \ref{sec:dirichlet}.